Q & A

 What about watch winding “cycles”?

 Let’s presume your particular watch needs 600 TPD to keep it wound.
 Some watchwinders run continuously for several hours and then turn off for the rest of the day (i.e. 100 turns per hour x 6 hours = 600 TPD).
 Others run for only a few minutes per hour, but do so all day long (i.e. 25 turns per hour x 24 hours = 600 TPD).
 Both methods keep your watch fully wound but when it comes to watch accuracy, the second method is infinitely better.
 Why?
 Because the mainspring attains its greatest torque when it is fully wound.
 As it slowly unwinds over the day, torque decreases and this torque reduction impacts the running accuracy of the watch.
 So, periodic rewinding all day long translates into more constant torque, a constant running rate and a more accurate watch.

 What’s the difference between AC and DC powered watchwinders?

 Both types use electric motors.
 The difference is how the motor gets its power.
 AC units plug into a wall outlet, generally in the bedroom.
 They are extremely quiet in operation, like an electric wall clock.
 A DC powered watchwinder is portable and can be easily moved from place to place.
 DC units are frequently used when watches are kept in safes.
 Battery life is generally 6 to 12 months.
-ORBITA offers many winders with Lithium based batteries with a guaranteed service life of 5 years.
+ORBITA offers many winders with Lithium based batteries with an average service life of 5 years.
 Of course, DC powered winders can also run on AC by using an AC/DC adapter which plugs into a wall outlet.
 However, unlike cellular phones, the batteries are not recharged during this mode of operation.